maljefairi/The-main-pillars-and-values-to-build-Islamic-nation/README.md

 ## Licensing

-This project is open-sourced under [specify license type].
+This project is open-sourced under MIT.
 For more details, see the [LICENSE](LICENSE) file in this repository.

 ## Acknowledgments